On the operator norm of a Hermitian random matrix with correlated entries: Proof of in the General Case

-Next, we gather the 3-cumulant and the matrix element(s) corresponding to the respective subgraphs in Fig.~\ref{fig5} into one term that we refer to as type~1~(solid), type~2~(dashed) or type~3~(dotted), respectively.
-Note that the two solid and two dashed graphs look very similar, but are still not identical since the cyclic ordering breaks the symmetry.
-As a result of Step~III of the algorithm used in the proof of~\eqref{2-cumu-term}, any matrix element that does not occur in a term of type~1,~2 or~3 can be treated using the same sum-in procedure as in the proof of~\eqref{2-cumu-term}, i.e., by applying~\eqref{def-vector-t} and performing the summation over the corresponding $b_{l+1}$ explicitly.
+Here, $M^{(j)}$ denotes the matrix that corresponds to the edge with weight $w_j$, respectively.
+Note that the two solid and two dashed graphs in Fig.~\ref{fig5} look very similar, but are still not identical since the cyclic ordering breaks the symmetry.
+As a result of Lemma~\ref{rewriting-cumu}, any matrix element that does not occur in a term of type~1,~2 or~3 can be treated using the same sum-in procedure as in the proof of Lemma~\ref{estimates2}, i.e., by applying~\eqref{def-vector-t} and performing the summation over the corresponding $b_{l+1}$ explicitly.
 Again, defining the vectors by the rows of the respective matrices ensures that only the first index of every index pair in the remaining 2- and~3-cumulants may be replaced by a vector.
+In particular, estimates for the special cases in Fig.~\ref{fig5} and the counting rule are sufficient to cover any term that is encountered.
+As an example, consider two interlaced type 1 subgraphs: If the second type 1 term is added between the two solid edges of the first, the result can be estimated using only bounds for type 1 and 2, respectively.
+Otherwise, the sum-in procedure applies, as at least one edge of nonzero weight is no longer adjacent to two edges from the same grouping.

 At this point, any separate matrix element occurs in a term of type 1, 2 or~3.
 Note that also up to one~(types~1 and 3) or two (type 2) indices of the~3-cumulant in the respective terms may have been replaced by a vector along the sum-in procedure.